THE STRUCTURE AND FUNCTION OF NEURONS

 SCENARIO TWO

 Imagine that you’re driving down a road undeterred, with no red lights or stop signs to slow you down.
-While that may seem like a very exciting idea, it is obviously very dangerous since our roads are not all parallel but interconnected in several different ways.
-For traffic to go smoothly in all directions, we have stop signs, red lights, speed bumps and police cars to ensure no accidents occur.
+While that may seem like a fascinating idea, it is obviously hazardous since our roads are not all parallel but interconnected in several different ways.
+To ensure smooth traffic flow in all directions, we use stop signs, red lights, speed bumps, and police patrols to prevent accidents.
 In much the same way, our brain has a mechanism to keep the excitation in check.
-Information in the brain flows via excitatory neurons that have properties depending on their anatomical location.
+Information in the brain flows via excitatory neurons whose properties depend on their anatomical location.
 For example, a neuron in the visual cortex will respond to visual stimuli, and a neuron in the auditory cortex will respond to auditory stimuli.
-Since excitation cannot last forever, we must ensure it slows down or stops whenever required.
+Since excitation cannot persist indefinitely, we must ensure that it decays or ceases whenever required.
 This is known as inhibition.
-Inhibition is as important as excitation, if not more so.
-The neurons that perform this function are known as inhibitory neurons, and they have the special property of making sure our brain functions smoothly and is accident-free.
+Inhibition is as essential as excitation, if not more so.
+The neurons that perform this function are known as inhibitory neurons, and they have the special property of ensuring that the brain functions smoothly and is accident-free.

-When activated, inhibitory neurons release the neurotransmitter GABA, which is known to hyperpolarize the postsynaptic neurons, i.e. it makes the membrane potential more negative, making it harder for the neuron to reach the threshold to fire an action potential, thereby causing ‘inhibition’.
+When activated, inhibitory neurons release the neurotransmitter GABA, which hyperpolarises the postsynaptic neuron; i.e., it makes the membrane potential more negative, making it harder for the neuron to reach the threshold to fire an action potential, thereby causing ‘inhibition’.
 Most often, inhibitory neurons are also called GABAergic neurons for that reason.
 Although they constitute only 20-25% of all neurons in the cortex, they are strikingly diverse, with different morphologies, sizes, intrinsic properties, connectivity patterns, and protein expression.
 Based on their molecular properties, a significant effort

 Excitatory and Inhibitory Neurotransmitters

 Neurotransmitters can be classified as either excitatory or inhibitory in their action, having one of these two effects on the neighbouring neuron.
-For instance, the neurotransmitter serotonin causes inhibition in the receiving neuron, resulting in the neuron becoming more negatively charged and less likely to fire.
+For instance, the neurotransmitter serotonin induces inhibition in the receiving neuron, thereby making the neuron more negatively charged and less likely to fire.
 Inhibitory neurotransmitters are like the nervous system’s “off switches” and are generally responsible for calming the mind and body, inducing sleep, and filtering out unnecessary excitatory signals.
 An inhibitory neurotransmitter binding with a postsynaptic receptor results in an inhibitory postsynaptic potential (IPSP), making it less likely to fire.

 In contrast, neurotransmitters such as noradrenaline are excitatory; they are the nervous system’s “on switches”.
-These cause excitation of the postsynaptic neuron by increasing its positive charge and making it more likely to fire.
-It causes an electrical charge in the membrane of that cell, resulting in excitatory post-synaptic potential (EPSP), making it more likely to fire.
+These cause postsynaptic neuron excitation by increasing its positive charge and making it more likely to fire.
+It induces an electrical charge across the cell membrane, resulting in an excitatory postsynaptic potential (EPSP) and increasing the likelihood of firing.

 A nerve cell can receive both EPSPs and IPSPs at the same time.
-The likelihood of the cell firing is determined by adding up the excitatory and the inhibitory synaptic input.
+The likelihood of the cell firing is determined by summing the excitatory and inhibitory synaptic inputs.
 The net sum of this calculation (summation) determines whether or not the cell fires.

 WHY NEURONS CAN ONLY TRANSMIT INFORMATION IN ONE DIRECTION AT A SYNAPSE.